Infant Baptism

 The promise is for the children

-From the Church's first day, the announcement of salvation includes children.
+From the Church’s first day, the announcement of salvation includes children.
 At Pentecost, Peter calls to baptism and declares: “For the promise is for you and for your children.”
-Acts 2:39 The Apostles indeed baptised whole households, where children and servants were found, like that of Lydia or that of the jailer of Philippi.
+Acts 2:39 The Apostles indeed baptised whole households, where children and servants were found.
+Thus the jailer of Philippi “himself was baptized, and all his house immediately.”
+Acts 16:33 and likewise the household of Lydia, “when she was baptized, and her household” Acts 16:15, and that of Stephanas, “I baptized also the household of Stephanus.”
+1 Corinthians 1:16.

 As circumcision once did